SUSTAINABILITY

 Long-game, versatile design does not mean boring design.
 You can personalize your space — and quite creatively if you want.
 It’s just a matter of how.

 Gravity is a fact.
 Perfection is an opinion.
-Perfection has been weaponized to sell materials that are not renewable.
-That gives renewable materials an unnecessary handicap.
+Perfection has been weaponized to sell materials that are not sustainable.

 Biophilia – nature-inspired design -- is a helpful antidote to perfection and status anxiety.